saleazer/lets-learn-angular/README.md

 Shoutout to SheCodesOKC for the oppurtunity to learn how to create pull request on GitHub using open source markdown files and code.
 Thanks for making HacktoberFest a fun learning experience.

 Thank you saleazer for letting us learn how source control works via this repository!  ~Spacekat

+Pull requests are not as difficult as I expcted, especially with the assistance of a wonderful mentor.